seregazhuk/seregazhuk.github.io_old/_posts/2017-09-03-reactphp-dns.md

 }
 {% endhighlight %}

 And here the customization comes.
 We can create our own custom `Query` object.
 In the constructor, the most interesting argument is the second one (`$type`).
 It is a string containing the types of records being requested.
-This requires some knowledge how DNS works.
+It requires some knowledge how DNS works.
 Here are some popular record types:

 - `React\Dns\Model\Message::TYPE_A` The most frequently used is *address* or A type.
 This type of record maps an IPv4 address to a domain name.
 - `React\Dns\Model\Message::TYPE_CNAME` The *canonical name* (CNAME) is used for aliases, for example when we have domain with and without *www*.